 Hearing about the industry’s challenges this year has almost become trite, but those concerns are valid and persist, even as Brent crude is about $48 today (18 Dec.
 2020).
 And we in the oil and gas industry are acutely aware of the fundamentals: The pandemic depressed demand for hydrocarbons even as U.S. unconventionals and OPEC continued to produce, which was exacerbated by a modicum of downward pressure on price from renewable energy sources and the increase in electric vehicles.
-However, at Geophysical Insights, we have taken a long-term view of oil and gas macroeconomics and have chosen to give back to the industry.
+However, at Geophysical Research, LLC (d/b/a Geophysical Insights), we have taken a long-term view of oil and gas macroeconomics and have chosen to give back to the industry.
 We were delighted to have the opportunity to support our customers and friends this year through free access to our e-courses on machine learning and seismic interpretation.
 Many also took advantage of our underwriting attendance at the 2020 Oil & Gas Machine Learning Symposium, where we heard industry thought-leaders share key learnings from their companies’ digital transformation initiatives.

 Here are some interesting facts that we have taken away from the wide popularity of these two initiatives, which I believe fairly represent the oil and gas industry at large:

 • Our e-Courses on Machine Learning and Seismic Interpretation attracted 2,638 students who enrolled in a couple of courses each, some more.